hashchange/backbone.cycle/README.md

 New test files in the `spec` directory are picked up automatically, no need to edit the configuration for that.

 ## Release notes

+### v.2.0.0

+* Added an `applyTo` setup method for Backbone.Cycle.Model, protecting the mixin from unintentional modification.
+The setup method _must_ be used - applying the mixin just by extending the host model no longer works.
+* Fixed compatibility with Underscore 1.7.0
+* Switched to plain objects as mixins internally

 ### v1.1.0